Police riot: Haymarket Riot

 During the early years of labor union organizing, police violence was frequently used in efforts to quell protesting workers.
 One notable incident took place in May 1886, when police killed four striking workers at the McCormick Harvesting Machine Co. in Chicago.
 The following day, a peaceful demonstration in Haymarket Square erupted in violence when a bomb was thrown, killing eight policemen.
-Other police then opened fire, before or after they were fired on by people in the crowd (accounts vary) killing at least four demonstrators and wounding an undetermined number, in an event known as the Haymarket Riot; the events have been referred to as a police riot.
+Other police then opened fire, before or after they were fired on by people in the crowd (accounts vary) killing at least four demonstrators and wounding an undetermined number, in an event known as the Haymarket Riot.

 Bloody Thursday

 In July 1934, police in San Francisco were involved in several encounters with striking longshore workers.
 After two picketers were killed, the other area unions joined together and called a general strike of all workers (the "Big Strike").
 Subsequent criticism of the police was probably the occasion for the coining of the term "police riot".